 Lai and Cheng \cite{lai2022learning} gave an algorithm that learns a quantum state that is prepared via Clifford gates and a few $T$-gates, where the $T$-gate is the non-Clifford unitary $T = \ketbra{0}{0} + e^{i \pi / 4}\ketbra{1}{1}$.
 However, their algorithm only works if the circuit $U$ that prepares the input state meets two conditions.
-Firstly, $U$ must be written as $C_1 T^v C_2$, where $C_1$ and $C_2$ are Clifford circuits, and $T^v = T^{v_1} \otimes \dots \otimes T^{v_n}$ for a string $v \in \F_2^n$ of Hamming weight $O(\log(n))$ (i.e., there is a single layer of $O(\log(n))$ $T$-gates between two Clifford circuits).
+Firstly, $U$ must be written as $C_1 T^v C_2$, where $C_1$ and $C_2$ are Clifford circuits, and $T^v = T^{v_1} \otimes \dots \otimes T^{v_n}$ for a string $v \in \F_2^n$ of Hamming weight $O(\log n )$ (i.e., there is a single layer of $O(\log n )$ $T$-gates between two Clifford circuits).
 Secondly, the $X$-matrix of the stabilizer tableau of $C_1\ket{0^n}$ must be full rank, but only when restricted to the qubits that the $T$-gates act on.
 Suffice it to say, their algorithm works in a highly restricted setting.
-In contrast, our algorithm works for \emph{any} quantum state prepared using Clifford gates and $O(\log(n))$ arbitrary non-Clifford gates (not just the $T$-gate), and with the non-Clifford gates allowed to be placed anywhere in the circuit.
-Our work is, therefore, a substantial generalization of Lai and Cheng's algorithm.\footnote{We also have concerns about the correctness of the most recent version of Lai and Cheng's algorithm.
+In contrast, our algorithms work for \emph{any} quantum state prepared using Clifford gates and $O(\log n )$ arbitrary non-Clifford gates (not just the $T$-gate), and with the non-Clifford gates allowed to be placed anywhere in the circuit.
+Our work is, therefore, a substantial generalization of Lai and Cheng's algorithm.\footnote{We also believe there are some fixable errors in the most recent version of Lai and Cheng's algorithm.
 For example, using notation that we introduce later in \Cref{subsec:weyl-expansion-and-bell-diff-sampling}, \cite{lai2022learning} assumes that Bell difference sampling draws from the distribution that we call $p_\psi$.
 However, Bell difference sampling actually draws from a different distribution that we call $q_\psi$, which is the convolution of $p_\psi$ with itself.}